Past Lives: Change and the Choices Destiny Allows

 Venesya Ko

-Venesya Mayvelie Kosasi is a programmer for NTU Film Society.
-She is majoring in English.
-She has been running a book blog on instagram (@teacupbooks_) since 2019 where she regularly reviews books, creates content, and works with authors and publishers such as Penguin Random House SEA.
+Venesya is the Honorary Financial Secretary for NTU Film Society with a love for films that explore the complexities of human nature and relationships.
+She is majoring in English and has been running a book blog on instagram (@teacupbooks) since 2019 where she regularly reviews (goes on rants about) books, creates content, and works with authors and publishers such as Penguin Random House SEA.
+When not reading or watching a bunch of things, she can be found crying over her newest hyperfixation and collecting random trinkets.

 Previous